TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 > Benoît Pasquier (2024) “OceanTransportMatrixBuilder.jl: A Julia package to build ocean transport matrices from CMIP model output”.
 Zenodo. doi: 10.5281/zenodo.13864524.

 or to the paper (currently in preparation) that describes it, or (ideally) both.
-You can also find the citations in BibTeX format in the `CITATION.bib` file.
+You can also find the citation(s) in BibTeX format in the `CITATION.bib` file.

 ## Acknowledgements